Controlling Diacetyl in Beer

 When yeast ferments beer, it produces over 500 different compounds.
 Many of these compounds give beer its characteristic flavor and aroma.
-However, one of these compounds that is usually considered undesirable is diacetyl.
+However, one of these compounds that is almost always considered undesirable is diacetyl.

-I followed the directions word-for-word, and the smells coming out of the airlock smelled amazing.
+I followed the directions word-for-word, and the smells coming out of the airlock were spectacular.
 I left it in my 65° F basement for three and a half weeks and decided it was time to bottle.

 Fast-forward 1 week, I cracked my first bottle and WHAM – the buttered popcorn/butterscotch-like taste hit me hard.
 I had no idea what that off-taste was and assumed it just needed more time to condition in the bottle.
 Unfortunately after 4 months in the bottle it was still there and the whole batch was a dumper.

 I knew I followed the directions verbatim and made sure everything that came in touch with the cooled wort was sanitized.

 But I hadn’t.
 The kit told me to dump the cold wort into my carboy and top it off with “cold water until you reach 5 gallons”.
 Well, I did that… with cold well water… that wasn’t pre-boiled.